-This sheet talks about whether exposure to clonidine might increase the risk for birth defects.
+This sheet talks about exposure to clonidine in a pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is clonidine?

 Clonidine is a medication used to treat high blood pressure, attention deficit hyperactivity disorder (ADHD) and in some cases bipolar disorder or pain.
 Some brand names include Catapres®, Duraclon® and Kapvay®.
 Clonidine is sometimes used in combination with other medication for the management of opioid withdrawal.